active-logic/active-lt-demos/Frogger/Readme.md

 # Active-LT - Frogger tutorial

 This is a simple tutorial to familiarize yourself with Behavior Trees and the Active-LT library.
-In this tutorial we are going to procedurally animate a simple "frog", as follows:
+In this tutorial we are going to procedurally animate a simple "frog".

-- The frog (in our case a simple cube) is jumping forward.
+- The frog is jumping forward.
-- Upon hitting a wall ahead, the frog has ended her journey and her task is 'complete'.
+- Upon hitting a wall ahead, the frog has ended her journey and her task is *complete*.

 ## Setup